 Median salary: $117,960

-It's no secret there's a severe shortage of healthcare workers which is expected to continue unless major changes occur.
-Education requirements can vary for an administrative role, but you'll likely need a minimum of a bachelor's degree and experience in a hospital or healthcare facility.
+It's no secret that there's a severe shortage of healthcare workers, which is expected to continue unless major changes occur.
+Education requirements for an administrative role can vary, but you'll likely need at least a bachelor's degree and experience in a hospital or healthcare facility.

 Information security analyst